RCheung763/Time-Series-Anaylsis-Louisiana-Gaming-Revenue/README.md

   <img src="Images/plot_imputed.png" alt="Figure 2" width="600"><br>Figure 3
 </p>

 Seasonal trend decomposition with Loess, or STL, was then used on the imputed data to look for any underlying patterns.
 STL was chosen over other methods of decomposition such as X-11 for its flexibility.
 It is robust with missing values and outliers, and does not follow strict assumptions about periodicity.
-Figure 4 shows the data decomposed into trend, season, and residuals.
-From the trend panel we can see more clearly the extent of the decreasing trend.
-The seasonal panel shows that there is some seasonality to this data but it is not constant over time.
-In our remainder panel we can still see some of the dips and peaks in the remainder that are in our dataset, which means that some of the structure of the data is not captured by STL decomposition
+From Figure 4 we can evaluate wheter the error, trend, and seasonality components are additive, multiplicative, or if there is no trend or seasonality.
+From visual inspection it is likely that the error is additive, despite some volatility it is fairly constant over time, it does not increase or decrease with the level.
+The trend is likely additive but could also be additive and damped.
+There is a downward slope especially fowllowing a significant dip in revenue, however we  could consider it damped as it does tend to flatten out over time.
+From visual inspection the seasonality could be additive or multiplicative, it is fairly constant, however there is increased variation as the levels decrease.

 <p align="center">
   <img src="Images/plot_stl.png" alt="Figure 2" width="600"><br>Figure 4
 </p>

 ## Methodology
+ARIMA/GARCH
 In order to use the ARMA model the data needs to be stationary with a constant mean across time and constant variance.
 The GARCH model also requires that the mean is constant across time.
 A Dickey-Fuller test was conducted on the imputed and logged data to check for stationarity.
-This is the result of our ADF test.
+The following is the result of our ADF test.

   | Dickey-Fuller | Lag Order | P-Value |
   |---------------|-----------|---------|